mrInvincible29/sonnar-import-fix/README.md

 **Step 4: Enable events**
 Check these notification triggers:
 - ✅ On Grab
-- ✅ On Import
+- ✅ On Import (formerly "On Download")
-- ✅ On Import Failure
+- ✅ On Manual Interaction Required (CRITICAL for stuck imports)
 - ✅ On Health Issue

+**Important**: The "On Manual Interaction Required" webhook is essential for detecting:
+- Series title mismatches
+- Unparseable downloads
+- Releases matched by ID instead of name
+- Other import issues requiring intervention

 **Step 5: Test and save**
 - Click "Test" - you should see success in both Sonarr and the container logs